jonmoon74/joe_minecraft_code/README.md

 # joe_minecraft_code
-Repo for code foe Minecraft Pi edition from Joe's practice
+Repo for code for Minecraft Pi edition from Joe's practice